 Developing skills used in academic writing.
 Review of the writing conventions, sentence and paragraph development, and thesis development.
-Supplemental instruction and writing lab hours required.
-Prerequisite: 14 or below on English ACT.
+Supplemental instruction and writing center hours required.
+Required of students with an ACT English+Reading score of less than 32 or an SAT Evidence-Based Reading and Writing score of less than 460.

-ENG-1100: English Composition (3 hours)
+ENG 1100: English Composition (3 hours)